The Holly and the Ivy

 "The Holly and the Ivy" is a traditional British folk Christmas carol, listed as number 514 in the Roud Folk Song Index.
 The song can be traced only as far as the early nineteenth century, but the lyrics reflect an association between holly and Christmas dating at least as far as medieval times.
 The lyrics and melody varied significantly in traditional communities, but the song has since become standardised.
 The version which is now popular was collected in 1909 by the English folk song collector Cecil Sharp in the market town of Chipping Campden in Gloucestershire, England, from a woman named Mary Clayton.

 Words

 The following are taken from Sharp's English Folk-Carols (1911), the publication that first established the current words and melody:

-Origin
+History

-The words of the carol occur in three broadsides published in Birmingham in the early nineteenth century.
+The words of the carol occur in three broadsides published in Birmingham in the early 19th century.

 An early mention of the carol's title occurs in William Hone's 1823 work Ancient Mysteries Described, which includes "The holly and the ivy, now are both well grown" among an alphabetical list of "Christmas Carols, now annually printed" that were in the author's possession.